 - If a student has been admitted to an English-medium degree programme in spring 2024, and they have entered Finland having received temporary protection and are liable to tuition fees, they may, on humanitarian grounds, apply for the Aalto scholarship.
 This applies to students who did not receive a Category A scholarship on academic grounds.
 More detailed information and instructions on this page.

 - We will adhere to the travel advice of the Ministry for Foreign Affairs which is calling for people to avoid travel to Ukraine, Russia and Belarus.
 We will actively work to find alternative exchange places for those who have planned to go on a student exchange in these countries.
 The exchange coordinators of each school will provide further assistance in this matter.

 - Aalto University has established a coordination group for Ukraine-related matters, chaired by the president.
 The group coordinates the actions Aalto University will take in response to the situation in Ukraine and is in charge of the related communications and cooperation with our partners and the authorities.

 - We offer scholarships and study rights without fees to Ukrainian degree students and degree students who have received asylum from Ukraine.
 The study right entitles the student to complete individual courses (or study modules, e.g. minors), but not a degree.
 Most of the courses offered in English are on master's level.
 Applications for the study rights can be submitted from 12th of June 2023 to 30th of August 2024.
-Applications for scholarships for the non-degree studies can be submitted from 15th of June to 31st of July 2023.
-The scholarships cover the autumn term 2023.
-Further scholarship rounds may be announced, subject to available funds, in November 2023 and June 2024.
+Applications for scholarships for the non-degree studies can be submitted from 13th of October to 30th of November 2023.
+The scholarships cover the spring term 2024.
+Further scholarship rounds may be announced, subject to available funds, in June 2024.

 - Aalto University collects donations to be used for scholarships to help these students cover their living costs during studies in Finland.
 Read more.